 Stopping Birth Control Pills & Other Hormonal Methods

-Things to think about before you stop taking hormonal birth control
+Things to think about before you stop taking birth control pills (and other hormonal methods)

-Whether you’re on the birth control pill, using the Nuvaring, or using another hormonal method, it’s always a good idea to talk to your doctor or gynecologist before you stop using a particular birth control method.
-Contraceptive counseling is a great way to get to know your options and discuss the certain side effects, benefits, or risks when using different types of birth control.
-In the meantime, let’s look at how to stop taking hormonal birth control.
+Whether you’re on oral contraceptives like the pill, using the Nuvaring, or another form of birth control containing hormones, it’s always a good idea to talk to your doctor or gynecologist before you stop using a particular birth control method.
+Your doctor can offer contraceptive counseling, this is a great way to get to know your options and discuss certain side effects, benefits, or risks when using different types of birth control.
+In the meantime, let’s look at how to stop taking hormonal contraception.

 How to stop taking birth control pills

-When you decide to stop taking birth control pills, we recommend you finish the pills in your packet.
-If you aren’t looking to get pregnant, make sure you have an alternative birth control method lined up for when you finish taking the pills.
+When you decide to stop birth control pills, we recommend you finish the pills in your packet.
+If you aren’t looking to fall pregnant, make sure you have an alternative contraceptive method lined up for when you finish taking the pills.

 Depending on your individual needs, there are both benefits and drawbacks to stopping hormonal birth control.
 It’s useful to be aware of these and also to know that things won’t change overnight, going hormone-free is a gradual, educational journey.

-How to stop using the Nuva ring/birth control patch
+How to stop using the vaginal ring/birth control patch

-When it comes to changing the ring or the patch, simply remove the used one and don’t replace it with another.
-Again, you’ll need to think about your birth control options after you’ve stopped using these because you will no longer be protected once the ring or patch is removed.
+When it comes to changing the vaginal ring or the patch, simply remove the used one and don’t replace it with another.
+Again, you’ll need to think about your contraceptive options after you’ve stopped using these because you will no longer be protected once the ring or patch is removed.

 How to stop using the hormonal IUD/implant

-You’ll need to make a trip to see a healthcare professional to get your implant or IUD removed.
-You can get these removed when they are due to be changed, or you can get them taken out earlier if you’re looking to stop hormonal birth control sooner.
-While it might take a little while for your cycles to get back to normal, remember to use another birth control method in the meantime if you’re still trying to avoid pregnancy.
+You’ll need to make a trip to see a healthcare provider to get your implant or IUD (intrautiner device) removed.
+You can get these removed when they are due to be changed, or your doctor can take it out earlier if you’re looking to stop hormonal contraception sooner.
+While it might take a little while for your menstrual cycles to get back to normal, remember to use another form of birth control in the meantime if you’re still trying to avoid pregnancy.

 What happens when you stop taking birth control pills & other hormonal methods?

-We’re all different, so how our bodies react to stopping hormonal birth control will vary from person to person.
-Once you stop, the hormones begin to leave your system and your body starts to go back to how it behaved before the hormonal birth control.
-Depending on the individual and the method, it can take a while for things to balance back out - but it’s important you have a plan for another method of birth control if you don’t want to get pregnant.
+We’re all different, so how our bodies react to stopping hormonal contraception will vary from person to person.
+Once you stop, the hormones begin to leave your system and your body starts to go back to how it behaved before you used this method.
+Depending on the individual and the form of birth control used, it can take a while for things to balance back out, and before you get your period back - but it’s important you have a plan for another birth control method if you don’t want to get pregnant.

-Side effects of stopping birth control pills & other hormonal methods
+Side effects of quitting the pill & other hormonal methods

-While some of us might not notice a change when we come off birth control, others will experience some side effects of stopping birth control pills or other hormonal methods.
+While some of us might not notice a change when we come off contraception, others will experience some side effects of stopping the combined birth control pill or another form of birth control containing hormones.
 These may include: